Moving to Torrance, California

 Time to Move

 So your bags are pack and you’re ready for your new adventure.
 Your Mondays are reserved for biking the Marvin Braude Bike Trail, Thursdays you’ll stop by the botanical garden and pick up ramen for lunch…in your head of course.
 In reality, you might be fighting with the battle of stuff.
 Stuff that won’t fit in your new home or stuff that may take a while to move in while your world is shifting.
 A-1 Self Storage in Torrance is here to alleviate that stress so you can make your daydreams a reality.
 We have storage units to fit full 4-bedroom homes, store your bikes, or even just for you to store a few of your precious belongings until you’re settled in.
-Our 24-hour surveillance and friendly storage experts are here to give you peace of mind when you store with us.
 Better yet we even have moving supplies so you can get everything you need in one place!

 Closed all major holidays

 7:00 am - 7:00 pm

 Saturday: 8:00am - 6:00pm